manufacturing of organic manure manufacturing of organic manure

 Manufacture of Organic Manure

-Decide early on which product formats you will focus on, as each needs different processes and marketing.
-Common formats include bulk compost for farms and landscapers, vermicompost (worm castings) for premium markets, and blended or value-added mixes (for instance, combined with minerals or microbial inoculants) that target specific crops or retail gardeners.
-Your plant design, equipment, and marketing strategy will vary according to these choices.
+You will want to know from the start, what product formats will you focus on.
+Each type will have its own set of processes and methods for marketing.
+Some common formats include: bulk compost for farms and landscapers, vermicompost (worm castings), for higher-end markets, or blended, or value-added products (for example, blended with minerals or microbial inoculants) that target some crops or retail gardeners.
+Your plant design, equipment, and marketing, will all differ based on the types of products you will be selling.

 Feedstock Sourcing and Characterization